usnistgov/800-63-3/sp800-63-3/definitions.md

 An attempt by an unauthorized entity to fool a verifier or an RP into believing that the unauthorized individual in question is the subscriber.

 #### Attacker
-A party who acts with malicious intent to compromise a system.
+A party, including an insider, who acts with malicious intent to compromise a system.

 #### Attribute
 A quality or characteristic ascribed to someone or something.